 It is part of the The Hollows #6 series and is a paranormal fantasy that was published by Eos Press on February 26, 2008 and has 455 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dates from Hell, Pale Demon, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, A Fistful of Charms, For a Few Demons More, White Witch, Black Curse, Black Magic Sanction, A Perfect Blood, "Pet Shop Boys", "Trouble on Reserve", Into the Woods, Holidays are Hell, Ever After, The Drafter, "Waylaid", The Operator, The Turn: The Hollows Begins with Death
+Other books by this author which I have reviewed include Dates from Hell, Pale Demon, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, A Fistful of Charms, For a Few Demons More, White Witch, Black Curse, Black Magic Sanction, A Perfect Blood, "Pet Shop Boys", "Trouble on Reserve", Into the Woods, Holidays are Hell, Ever After, The Drafter, "Waylaid", The Operator, The Turn: The Hollows Begins with Death

 Sixth in The Hollows paranormal fantasy series set in an alternate Cincinnati and revolving around Rachel Morgan, Jenks, and Ivy Tamwood.
 An earth witch who works with ley line magic, a pixy, and a high-blood living vampire.